Polysome: Eukaryotic

-In cells

-in situ (in cell) studies have shown that eukaryotic polysomes exhibit linear configurations.
+Studies have shown that eukaryotic polysomes exhibit linear configurations.
 Densely packed 3-D helices and planar double-row polysomes were found with variable packing including "top-to-top" contacts similar to prokaryotic polysomes.
 Eukaryotic 3-D polyribosomes are similar to prokaryotic 3-D polyribosomes in that they are "densely packed left-handed helices with four ribosomes per turn".
 This dense packing can determine their function as regulators of translation, with 3-D polyribosomes being found in sarcoma cells using fluorescence microscopy.

-Cell free
+In vitro

 Atomic force microscopy used in in vitro studies have shown that circular eukaryotic polysomes can be formed by free polyadenylated mRNA in the presence of initiation factor eIF4E bound to the 5' cap and PABP bound to the 3'-poly(A) tail.
 However, this interaction between cap and the poly(A)-tail mediated by a protein complex is not a unique way of circularizing polysomal mRNA.
 It has been found that topologically circular polyribosomes can be successfully formed in the translational system with mRNA with no cap and no poly(A) tail as well as a capped mRNA without a 3'-poly(A) tail.